 - Interpretation is the opposite of both LH strips and pregnancy strips, so a little harder for some people to remember.

 - Difficult to get in some countries.

 Yes, these urine tests are usually highly accurate.
 However, as noted, positive OPK or LH test strips don’t necessarily mean you are ovulating - just that your body is attempting it, and your LH levels are high.
 Some conditions, such as polycystic ovary syndrome (PCOS) can cause elevated LH consistently, so may make it difficult to use LH strips.

 These tests can be used in any intention of family planning, but they’re especially useful for casual charters trying to conceive.
-They’re easy to use, although cost may be prohibitive especially for OPKs or Proov strips.
-But they do give you an indicator of when you’re likely to ovulate, and the progesterone strips also help you confirm ovulation and identify low progesterone issues if present.
+They’re easy to use, although cost may be prohibitive.
+But they indicate when you’re likely to ovulate, and the progesterone strips also help you confirm ovulation and identify low progesterone issues if present.

 Ultimately, these are more tools in your hands when you're charting your fertility - such as using Tempdrop for basal body temperature measurement, and recording your cervical mucus observations.
-When paired with these other primary signs, these tests can be incredibly useful in your fertility awareness journey.
+These tests can be incredibly useful in your fertility awareness journey when paired with these other primary signs.